 Check for leaks

-Many leaks happen because of simple installation errors.
+Many leaks happen due to simple installation mistakes.

 ❌ Not removing old wax completely